apoloval/apoloval.github.com/_posts/2016-09-15-algebraic-types-and-rudimentary-coding.md

 In modern programming languages, defining abstractions is really cheap.
 Doing so you can use the type system to introduce restrictions according to what you are modeling.
 The cost-benefit ratio is probably the most profitable you will obtain while developing software.
 Don't make your client/company loose money just because you had a bad feeling or obsession with "lean" code.

 And one final human factor.
 As the number of followers increase, more people will observe your work.
 Some observations will be clever.
 Some others not.
-Ignore those you cannot learn from AND you cannot make others to learn.
+Ignore those you cannot learn from OR you cannot make others to learn.

 [1]: https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)
 [2]: https://en.wikipedia.org/wiki/Separation_of_concerns